Skip to main content

 Noticeably fraudulent referrals will immediately be rejected and marked as rejected referral, regardless of your anti-fraud level.

-When a referral is marked as “rejected,” SparkLoop will update their RH_ISREF custom field to “REJECTED”.
-This allows you to segment these subscribers in your ESP and easily remove or unsubscribe them.
+When a referral is marked as "rejected," it will not count towards the advocate's reward points.
+SparkLoop will update the RH_ISREF custom field to "REJECTED", allowing you to segment and remove these subscribers in your ESP.

 Unverified referrals

-If that happens, our anti-fraud algorithms predict the likelihood of a referral being fraudulent based on multiple factors such as the referral's IP address, device, domain and other secret factors (AKA our "secret sauce").
+Sometimes, it's not immediately obvious if a referral is fraudulent.
+If that happens, our anti-fraud algorithms predict the likelihood of a referral being fraudulent based on multiple factors such as the referral's IP address, device, domain and other factors.

-Based on your selected anti-fraud level, SparkLoop may then mark a referral we aren't completely sure about as Unverified.
+Based on your selected anti-fraud level, SparkLoop may mark a referral as Unverified.
+You can see all unverified referrals under the Subscribers page and quickly reject the ones you think are fraudulent.

 Manual and semi-manual reward approval

-To help you avoid giving rewards to cheating subscribers, you can set a custom reward approval level on a reward-by-reward basis.
+To help you avoid giving rewards to cheating subscribers, you can set a custom reward approval level on a reward-by-reward basis:

 Blocking and whitelisting

-Go to their profile > Click on Actions > Select Block.
+To block an advocate who is referring fraudulent email addresses, go to their profile > Click on Actions > Select Block.

 ⚠️ You will still need to manually approve any rewards that require manual confirmation.